BACK TO BASICS: How to Submit a Reconsideration Request to Google

 What is a Reconsideration Request?

-Sometimes referred to as a reinclusion request, Google has a formalized process by which it considers removing manual actions taken against sites in violation of its guidelines.
-It is essentially an apology letter to Google.
+Sometimes referred to as a reinclusion request, Google's formalized reconsideration process considers removing manual actions taken against sites that have violated its guidelines.
+The request is different from the way you normally submit a site to Google for indexing; this manual submission process is essentially like sending an apology letter to Google.
 You admit you messed up, tell them how you fixed it and promise you won’t do it again.
 If they think you’re sincere and that you have fixed the problems and aren’t going to do it again, then they lift the penalty.

 Why You Might Need to Request Reconsideration